 - Loan Term: enter the number of months/years you realistically think you would like to repay the loan.
 Being mindful that lenders do have guidelines which vary across assets/goods loan categories.

-- Interest Rate: enter the current interest rate for the loan type and category you are considering, ie truck, equipment, car, business loan etc, as advertised by the lender.
+- Interest Rate: enter the current interest rate for the loan option you are considering, ie truck, equipment, car, business loan etc, as advertised by the lender.

-- Balloon: this is an option for some loan types and presented as a percentage of the loan amount.
+- Balloon: this is an option for some loan category and presented as a percentage of the loan amount.
 For more information on balloons and residuals, refer to our Loan Type web pages.